 That said, for film applications, you might need a higher refresh rate.
 For example, if you’re editing a video shot in over 60 FPS, you’re going to need a monitor with a refresh rate of over 60Hz.

 Video game developers might want even higher refresh rates.
 If you’re working on an animation that’s designed for a 240Hz monitor, your monitor should offer 240Hz.

 Basically, your refresh rate needs will depend on your application.
 But for most content creators, a refresh rate of 60Hz will be good enough to get the job done.

 Screen resolution describes the number of pixels on your screen.
-The more pixels, the crisper the image.
+The more pixels, the sharper the image.

 As with many things, this isn’t a hard and fast rule.
 For example, on a tiny cell phone screen, you won’t notice the difference between 720p and 1080p.
-In this context, the 720 and the 1080 refer to the number of rows of pixels on the screen.
+The scene itself is so small, that both resolutions fall below the capability of our eye to discern any individual pixels.

 So, what does this mean for content creators?
 As for anything else, it depends on what you need.